Expats considering a move to Italy will naturally have many concerns about life in this culturally rich country.

 What is the climate like?

-Italy’s climate varies from one region to another, with Mediterranean conditions experienced on the coast and continental weather and temperatures in the interior.
+Italy’s climate varies from region to region, with Mediterranean conditions experienced on the coast and continental weather and temperatures in the interior.
 Higher elevated areas close to the Alps and Apennines encounter particularly frigid conditions.
 Rainfall occurs mainly during the autumn and winter seasons, with the wettest parts in the north of the country.
 Temperatures tend to fluctuate year-round between 11°C and 30°C (51°F to 86°F).
-The hottest month is July and the coldest is January, when the average daily minimum and maximum can range from 4°C to 6°C (39°F to 42°F).
+The hottest month is July.
+The coldest is January, when the average daily minimum and maximum can range from 4°C to 6°C (39°F to 42°F).

 How can I buy a car in Italy?

 Though public transport in Italy is extensive, it has its faults.
 So, often, expats choose to buy a car.
-Anyone can buy a car in Italy, as long as they have a residence permit.
-Then they must find the car they want, be it new or second hand.
+Anyone can buy a car in Italy as long as they have a residence permit.
+They must then find the car they want, whether new or second-hand.
 Once they have decided, they must go to the ACI Public Registry Office to register the transaction and put the car in their name.
 Car insurance is a must, so factor this in when thinking about costs.
-It's also important to think about the feasibility of owning a car, especially in big cities such as Rome.
+It’s also important to consider the feasibility of owning a car, especially in big cities like Rome.

 Expat Health Insurance